Business

 Credits 3.0

-A discussion of Iñupiaq and other cultural values, ethical theories, and issues of moral thought, with examples that highlight potential ethical dilemmas managers are likely to face.
-Examines how organization structure and management processes can be designed to promote ethical behavior.
+This course covers the impact of ethics in personal and professional situations, ethical decision making, workplace diversity, and politics.
+Students will discuss Iñupiaq and other cultural values, ethical theories, and issues of moral thought.
+This course examines how organization structure and management processes can be designed to promote ethical behavior.

 BUS 418: Current Topics in Business